110th Pennsylvania Infantry Regiment

 The 110th Pennsylvania Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 110th Pennsylvania Infantry was organized at Harrisburg, Huntingdon, and Philadelphia, Pennsylvania, and mustered in on August 19, 1861, for three years service under the command of Colonel William Delaware Lewis Jr.

+The regiment comprised four companies from urban Philadelphia and six from rural counties in western Pennsylvania.
+Despite the fact that most of the regiment hailed from western counties, all of its regimental officers and color guard were Philadelphians.
+Regional resentments turned violent in Hagerstown, Maryland on January 3, 1862, when a drunken brawl over control of the regimental colors.
+As the men had not yet been issued firearms, they took to assaulting each other with goose-egg sized limestone chunks broken off the freshly macadamized National Turnpike.
+The fight was broken up by the 1st Maryland Cavalry, but not before three men had been killed and more than forty wounded—several mortally.

+The regiment participated in the defense of the lower Shenandoah Valley during the Romney Expedition in January 1862.
 The regiment was attached to Tyler's Brigade, Landers' Division, Army of the Potomac, to March 1862.
 3rd Brigade, Shield's 2nd Division, Banks' V Corps and Department of the Shenandoah, to May 1862.
 4th Brigade, Shield's Division, Department of the Rappahannock, to June 1862.
 4th Brigade, 2nd Division, III Corps, Army of Virginia, to September 1862.
 2nd Brigade, 3rd Division, III Corps, Army of the Potomac, to June 1863.
 3rd Brigade, 1st Division, III Corps, to March 1864.
 1st Brigade, 3rd Division, II Corps, to June, 1865.

 The 110th Pennsylvania Infantry mustered out June 28, 1865.